Best Foundation for Oily Skin (2026 Guide)

 • Coverage: Sheer-to-medium (builds in thin layers)

-• Why oily skin loves it: Water-resistant base that grips without heaviness.
+• Why oily skin loves it: A lightweight, water-resistant formula that grips well without feeling thick.

-• Good to know: Shakes very liquid—apply with fingers or dense brush, then set T-zone only.
+• Good to know: It’s very fluid—apply with fingers or a dense brush, then set mainly the T-zone.

-• Best for: “Your skin but better,” weddings, humid summers.
+• Best for: “Your skin but better,” weddings, and humid summers.

 8) MAC Studio Fix Powder Plus — Best powder